 Break through in geothermal drilling: Electric pulses used to smash stone.

-Kjell Gunnar Bleivik 02.06.2010 Staus: Latest update 02.08.2010 May be updated with additional information.
+Kjell Gunnar Bleivik 02.06.2010 Staus: Latest update 03.17.2011 May be updated with additional information.

 "It has long been known that there is an enormous energy potential from earth heat.
 Now a new revolutionary drilling technique may make this a reality.
-Using electrical pulses to smash stone it is possible to drill 12 meter per day to on tenth of the price using the old technology."
+Using electrical pulses to smash stone it is possible to drill 12 meter per day to one tenth of the price using the old technology."

 According to professor Arild Rødland there has been a break through in geothermal drilling.
 Heat from the earth, 2 km below the surface, can give large quantities of energy.
 Earth heat can give 100 times more energy than waterpower, but then you have to drill deep and it has been expensive.
 In today's Norwegian news, Rødland said that there has been a break through in geothermal drilling.
 Using electrical pulses, it is possible to drill 12 meter per hour to a price only 10 percent of former technology.